 Chapter 7: Game Night Rules Part Two

-It was there, Rules of the Black Arts for Advanced Users.
+Rules of the Black Arts for Advanced Users was there.

-I ran my fingers softly across the top of the book, thrilled it had not been taken.
-Then, clenching my backpack, I held it close to my chest.
-The embrace smoldered with such unexpected affection, it startled me.
+I ran my fingers softly over the top of the book, thrilled that it had not been taken.

-When I re-entered the room, Weird Nikki slightly lowered the sound.
-I guessed the increased volume was a beacon for me.
+When I re-entered the room, Weird Nikki lowered the volume.
+I guessed she had it cranked up as a beacon for me.

 We all waited to be seated.